-Mobile devices are no longer a convenience technology:

-- Penetration testers - Ethical hackers - Auditors who need to build deeper technical skills - Security personnel whose job involves assessing, deploying or securing mobile phones and tablets - Network and system administrators supporting mobile phones and tablets they are an essential tool carried or worn by users worldwide, often displacing conventional computers for everyday enterprise data needs.
+Mobile devices are no longer a convenience technology: they are an essential tool carried or worn by users worldwide, often displacing conventional computers for everyday enterprise data needs.
 You can see this trend in corporations, hospitals, banks, schools, and retail stores throughout the world.
 Users rely on mobile devices more today than ever before - we know it, and the bad guys do too.